nohac14/Hybrid-Input-Server/iosUI.md

 ### \#\# The Core Design Philosophy: Connection-First

-Instead of tabs for "Linux" and "Windows/Mac," the app's initial screen should focus on **connecting to a computer**.
 The user doesn't need to know about the different scripts; the app should feel like one seamless tool.

 The app would use network discovery (Bonjour/mDNS) to automatically find computers running your server script.
 This is a much smoother user experience.